 If there is a needy person among you … do not harden your heart and shut your hand against your needy kinsman; rather, you must open your hand and lend him sufficient for whatever he needs. … Give to him readily and have no regrets.

 Undoubtedly, this is something very relatable to us.
 It states in the Torah that there will always be needy amongst us and that we are always responsible to help those in need.
 And as such this is easy to understand-- it is still necessary and relevant.
 There are other laws that might not seem so obviously applicable to us, but what keeps the Torah “alive” for us is that we can take a step back and try to interpret the rules in a way that add meaning to our lives and that work for us personally in today’s world.
 This week’s parsha mentions slaves.
 While we certainly no longer have slaves, we could glean from this guideline ways to treat people that work for us.
 Maybe you are a director of some sort with a staff that answers to you, or maybe you’re the chief of surgery, a master teacher, a rabbi, or the head of a project at work or at school.
-There are innumerable instances in which we may find ourselves in roles where we are in a position of leadership or authority and that we can try extract a meaning from the lessons in this parsha that become relevant to how we live our lives.
+There are innumerable instances in which we may find ourselves in roles where we are in a position of leadership or authority and that we can try extract a meaning from the lessons in this parsha that become relevant to how we live our lives.6 years ago I realized that as an adult I was finding relevance in modern Judaism, but I was having some trouble finding age-appropriate literature which helps children find this relevance.
+And so my personal journey began.
+Believe it or not, it all began right here in this building (The old version of this building, anyway)--in the Victor Hall to be exact.

 When my youngest son was in preschool here at the Aleph School, I was volunteering at the annual book fair.
 I had signed up to help set up the fair and I was asked to help put together the table of Jewish books.
 It was a round table and on one side of the table we were to put all the younger children’s picture books.
 On the other side of the table were the older-kid books.
 There were many, many wonderful picture books for the preschoolers that were bright, exciting, shiny and fun.
 There were books about Chanukkah, Passover and Rosh Hashanah.
 In other words, there was a wonderful selection for the younger kids.
 On the other side, there were a few Jewish cookbooks and a handful of chapter books for older kids.
 Almost all of those books were somehow related to our shared history: the shtetl, Nazi Germany and the Holocaust, including Anne Frank’s Diary.
 There were non-fiction books about Jewish Sports stars, what it means to be Jewish or biographies about famous Jews such as Albert Einstein.
 It was a far cry from the shiny, colorful books on the other side of the table.
 I did realize that it was a book fair at a preschool and I figured that that must be why there was such an imbalance in favor of the picture books.
 However, it set off a light bulb in my head and it led me to go to the library and the internet to see what sort of books there were for older kids that moved away from the non-fiction, information books and the books about our history and simply celebrated what is great about being Jewish today.
 What makes being Jewish relevant to today’s kids.
 I was looking for the bright, shiny, fun and exciting books for the post-picture book crowd.
 What I found was that there was a great big, cavernous void in our Jewish literary world for kids.